All Episodes

 Laura Ingram works under them.

-The great one, Mark Levin works under these conditions.
+The great one Mark Levin works under these conditions.

 Any conservative on TV or radio works under these conditions.

-Well, you've you don't have to work hard to hear what Stephen Colbert and Bill Maher are saying.
+Well, you don't have to work hard to hear what Stephen Colbert and Bill Maher are saying.

 Where are the people that want to take us down when this is front page news and a new low that's been hitting the media?

-Now some of you will say to me, well, Sean, I mean, you're the one out there saying you don't support boycotts.
+Now, some of you will say to me, well, Sean, I mean, you're the one out there saying you don't support boycotts.

 Nope.

-I support freedom, freedom of speech, and I support the freedom of you, the American people to decide.
+I support freedom, freedom of speech, and I support the freedom of you, the American people, to decide.

-And it'll be used because it's already been used and already being used, but only against conservatives.
+And I keep warning you that these boycotts will boomerang back against conservatives and it'll be used because it's already been used and already being used, but only against conservatives.

-It's not being used against Stephen Colbert or Bill Maher.
+It's not being used against Stephen Colbert or Bill Maher, and I don't want them to be.

-I just don't watch their show.
+Being very, very clear here, I just don't watch their show ever.

 If I happen to run across it while I'm flipping the dial, I quickly move on to the next channel.